 – Roger Spaulding

 Before working for the company, Spaulding has held a number of additional related positions, including with larger organizations at the start of the wireless revolution.
-From that time until now, he has crisscrossed the country on well over thousands of wireless LAN projects.
+From that time until now, he has crisscrossed the country on well over a thousand wireless LAN projects and tasks.
 Though sometimes Roger may find himself flipping the switch on a limited number of access points, he can also be seen as the pivot man in full scale wireless network infrastructure builds within large, multi-use facilities in our nation’s most well respected corporations.

 Ask any strong competitor and they’ll tell you the real value behind wireless professional services providers is in its people.
 There are many engineers that embody the technical prowless to be good at what they do, but it’s other qualities that make one well rounded – reliability and dedication are the first words to come to mind when thinking about Roger.
 Then there’s Roger the person.
 All in all, no matter the circumstances, Roger is the kind of guy you want to be around, even when things don’t go his way, or unexpected outcomes come about.
 His sense of humor alone keeps things light, especially in worksites that could be featured on the next episode of “Dirty Jobs”.